Our guide to the aggressive puppy shows you how to spot signs of puppy aggression, cope with aggressive puppy behavior and raise a friendly puppy.

 Often ending in tears when children are involved.

 This kind of biting is almost always linked to inappropriate play.
 Often involving children.
-Dogs, especially young dogs, are not great at reading behavioural signals from small children and vice versa.
+Dogs, especially young dogs, are not great at reading behavioral signals from small children and vice versa.

 There is a bit of a language barrier here, and children can get hurt.
-Do check out this article: playing safely with your Labrador for more information.
+The article on playing safely with your Labrador will help you with this.

-It is important that you now how to recognise and deal with true aggression.
+It is important that you also know how to recognise and deal with true aggression.

-Genuine aggression is very rare in puppies and is almost always linked to extreme fear.
+Genuine aggression is very rare in small puppies and is almost always linked to extreme fear.

 The frightened puppy will normally growl fairly quietly and try to avoid contact before he bites, whereas the playing puppy will initiate contact and growl more and more fiercely once the biting game is underway.